Minneapolis to Release Bodycam Video in Fatal Shooting

 “Events of this past year have marked some of the darkest days in our city," Frey said.
 "We know a life has been cut short and that trust between communities of color and law enforcement is fragile. ...
 We must all be committed to getting the facts, pursuing justice, and keeping the peace.”

-All four officers involved in Floyd's death were fired and quickly charged in his death.
+All four officers involved in Floyd's death were fired and quickly charged.
 They are scheduled for trial in March.